AusClimateService/gwls/README.md

-This code has been written to assist with construction Global Warming Level timeslices.
+This code has been written to assist with constructing Global Warming Level timeslices.

 Refer to the Jupyter notebook for a worked example.